 How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

-What Is a Git Merge Conflict?
+What Is a Merge Conflict, Actually?

 git fetch origin